VariableThe/Cryptography-PicoCTF-writeup/Dachshund_Attacks.md

 I'm not able to clone it, i try about 5 times, on differnt os's as well.<br>
 I though this was the end.<br>
 But all of a sudden I had an Idea.<br>
-I was unabe to run the pyhtom implementation code online or individually, because the author wrote codes in differnt places, what if I were to stich those codes together and run it as one single piece of code?
+I was unabe to run the python implementation code online or individually, because the author wrote codes in differnt places, what if I were to stich those codes together and run it as one single piece of code?
 Could it work?<br>
 I spent about 10 minutes stiching it together and modifying the code to make this:
 <pre>
 import math